ShaftHQ/shafthq.github.io/docs/Request_Builder.md

 ## Request Builder

 Now you can start building your request with the request builder and add the methods you need from the below methods.
-Then you need to add the **perform()** method at the end to trigger the request and get back the response object.
+Finally, you need to add the **perform()** method at the end to trigger the request and get back [REST-Assured response](https://www.javadoc.io/doc/io.rest-assured/rest-assured/3.0.1/io/restassured/response/Response.html) object to continue working with it when needed.

 **Note:** A request usually has only one of the following: urlArguments, parameters+type, or body